EiriniMits/Linux-Bash-Scripting/README.md

 # Linux-Bash-Scripting

+This project was created for academic purposes on the subject of 'Operating Systems' at the Aristotle University of Thessaloniki.

 Bash is one of the most common shells (unix shells).
 In this project is developed a bash script which:
 ```